 World Bank Data

-Here’s the latest World Bank data for Liberia – with the year 2000 as a comparison.
+Here’s the latest World Bank data for the British Virgin Islands – with the year 2000 as a comparison.

 *Percentage can exceed 100% due to the inclusion of over and under aged students